-Rapid eye movement sleep, also known as REM sleep, is one of the 4 stages of sleep that your body cycles through on a nightly basis.
+Rapid eye movement sleep, also known as REM sleep, is one of the 4 stages of sleep (along with wake, light, and deep sleep) that your body cycles through on a nightly basis.
 The REM stage is when you get your “mentally restorative” sleep, and it is when the brain converts short-term memories from the day into long-term ones.

-We’ll discuss the value or REM sleep and how much is normal, then share a number of things you can do to improve it.
+We’ll discuss the value of REM sleep and how much is normal, then share a number of things you can do to improve it.

 REM sleep is essential for keeping your brain and body healthy, and a sufficient amount is required in order to perform at your best.
 It also plays an important role in mood regulation as well.
 Additionally, research suggests when people are deprived of REM sleep they are less capable of remembering things they’ve learned prior to falling asleep.

 “If you’re not getting enough REM sleep, everybody knows what a cranky toddler looks like.
 We control it better, but adults have that same thing.” – Podcast 55: How Sleep Impacts Performance

 Adults should aim to spend about 20-25% of their time asleep in REM sleep, with 90 minutes being what is commonly suggested.
 The chart below shows the average amount of nightly REM sleep for all people tracking it with WHOOP.
 The mean for everyone is 105 minutes, with the middle 50% averaging 87-124 minutes of REM per night.

 Learn More: How Much REM Sleep Should You Get a Night?